 \section{Introduction}

 Our main result in the present article is the following.
 For the precise statement, see Theorem~\ref{precise statement}. \\

-{\bf Main Theorem}\quad {\em The Milnor fiber of a simple elliptic or cusp singularity in complex three variables admits a Lefschetz fibration over the 2-disk whose regular fiber is diffeomorphic to the 2-torus. } \\
+{\bf Main Theorem}\quad {\em The Milnor fibration of a simple elliptic or cusp singularity in complex three variables admits an $S^1$-family of Lefschetz fibrations over the 2-disk whose regular fibers are diffeomorphic to the 2-torus. } \\